 Ensure that the Preserve route to internet from link even if all associated paths are down option is enabled at the network level, Configuration > Delivery Services > Internet.
-Ensuring that the connectivity to the Citrix SD-WAN Orchestrator service is maintained even if the virtual path is down.
+Ensuring that the connectivity to the SD-WAN Orchestrator for On-premises is maintained even if the virtual path is down.

 Configurable management or data port